AI-estimated baseline profile. Be the first to log a session!

 What does 2007 Haiwan "Chun Xiang" Ripe Pu-erh Tea Cake taste like?

-This dark from Yunnan, China offers a distinctive drinking experience.
 This aged ripe Pu-erh delivers a comforting and robust brew.
 Expect a thick, smooth texture with pleasant fruity undertones and an invigorating liveliness on the palate.
 A testament to its Nannuo moun.
-It sits in the "Fruity" and "Thick" and "Lively" flavor families, so expect a cup that leans fruity and thick and lively.
+It leans fruity, thick and lively.

 How should I brew 2007 Haiwan "Chun Xiang" Ripe Pu-erh Tea Cake?